fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

 ## Media
 In networking, media refers to the physical or wireless communication channels through which data travels from one device to another.
 It is the "medium" that carries information, such as electrical signals, light pulses, or radio waves, across a network.
 There are there main types of media:
 - **Copper Cable:** Also known as Ethernet cables.
 It transmits data using electrical impulses.
-It can be susceptible to eletromagnetic interference and therefore sometimes requires shielding.
+It can be susceptible to electromagnetic interference and therefore sometimes requires shielding.
 - **Fiber-optics:** Transmits data using light pulses through thin strands of glass or plastic.
 It offers extremely high speeds, can travel long distances without signal degradation, and is immune to electromagnetic interference.
 It is the preferred choice for long-distance communication backbones.
-- **Wireless:** Transmits data through the air using electomagnetic waves.
-This is the transmission method most prone to interferance.
+- **Wireless:** Transmits data through the air using electromagnetic waves.
+This is the transmission method most prone to interference.

 We will learn more about Media in [Lecture 8]({{ site.baseurl }}/network-lectures/l8-physical-layer).